-Adolescents who sustain a brain injury have developmental and emotional needs that are distinct from adults who have experienced a brain injury.
+Adolescents who sustain a brain injury have developmental and emotional needs that are distinct from adults who have sustained a brain injury.

 Shepherd Center has more experience treating teenagers with these kinds of injuries than general rehabilitation facilities.
-Shepherd's adolescent program focuses on a healthy, quality lifestyle with the highest level of functioning and independence possible.
-It includes:
+Shepherd's adolescent program focuses on a healthy lifestyle with the highest possible level of functioning and independence.

-Approximately 95 percent of adolescents in the brain injury program return to school within three to six months of discharge.
+About 95 percent of adolescents in the Shepherd Center Brain Injury Rehabilitation Program return to school within three to six months of discharge.
 Shepherd's treatment teams begin working with the patient's school from the day they enter the hospital.
 This helps therapists establish an individual's pre-injury academic status and integrate class assignments into treatment as recovery continues.

 Neuropsychologists and speech therapists conduct comprehensive evaluations to identify cognitive deficits and create treatment goals.
-Goals can include improving reading comprehension, listening skills, speech, writing and memory.
-Shepherd Center also provides strategies for patients, families, teachers and classmates necessary to help overcome problems that could interfere with academic success.
+Goals can include improvement in reading comprehension, listening skills, speech, writing and memory.
+Shepherd Center also provides strategies for patients, families, teachers and classmates to help overcome problems that could interfere with academic success.

 Shepherd Center understands the need for adolescent patients to have positive peer interaction post-injury.
 Shepherd Center organizes teen "group time" that is dedicated to discussion of issues such as going out with friends, planning and organizing outings, and going back to school.

 Educating family members about brain injury and rehabilitation goes a long way in helping both the patient and family adjust emotionally.
 A Shepherd Center psychologist with extensive adolescent treatment experience is available to meet with family members for this purpose.

 Shepherd Center Teen Outings